Singer. Songwriter. Composer. Producer. Rhonda Nicole is all these things, and then some.

 Never one to shy away from new opportunities, in 2011 Rhonda Nicole took the reins of SoulTrain.com, the now-defunct website dedicated to Don Cornelius’ landmark TV show.
 As managing editor, she led the editorial vision and, along with a small but talented team of freelance writers, helped revitalize the iconic brand for the new digital age.
 During her 5-year tenure with SoulTrain.com, Rhonda Nicole curated the exclusive Artist to Artist series where she interviewed some of her favorite musicians, and covered live music events such as the Soul Train Awards, BET Awards, ASCAP Rhythm & Soul Awards, ASCAP Pop Awards, GRAMMY Week, Essence Festival, and Bluesfest Byron Bay in Australia.

-Craving a new direction musically, Rhonda Nicole set out for San Francisco in 2012, refocusing her energies on writing new music and redefining herself as a solo artist.
+Craving a new direction musically and personally, Rhonda Nicole set out for San Francisco in 2012, refocusing her energies on writing new music and redefining herself as a solo artist.
 Although she actively performed and recorded with a variety of Bay Area artists during her time there, it wasn’t until an unexpected move to Las Vegas in 2016 that Rhonda Nicole truly hit her stride musically.
 Often referring to her sojourn in the desert as a sort of exile and fueled by an intriguing mix of loneliness, grief, and determination, Rhonda Nicole funneled her energy into her music, recording several albums’ worth of songs in her home studio in 2 years’ time.

-Rhonda Nicole has been hard at work on her first full-length album, Love & Water, in collaboration with her brother, musician Rod Tankerson.
-She hopes to release the project, made up of songs exploring grief, loss, love, and renewal, in the near future.
+Rhonda Nicole has been hard at work on her first full-length album, Love & Water.
+She hopes to release the project, comprised of songs exploring grief, loss, love, and renewal, in the near future.